vicky-playground/EHR-GDP/article_notes/Government Investment Inequality.md

 - Second Model:
 	- Negative relationship between inequality and growth.
 	- Government investment impact on equality depends on factor substitutability  embodied in the production function.
+## The Effect of the Size and the Mix of Public Spending on Growth and Inequality
+### Abstract
+- Effects of the size and composition of public spending on long-term growth and inequality.
+Certain items (public investment & education) boost potential growth, while others (pensions & public subsidies) lower potential growth.
+Large governments decrease growth.
+### Introduction and main findings
+- OECD governments spend on average 40% of their GDP on provisioning public goods, services, and transfers.
+The spending has 2 effects on income:
+	- direct impact from the transfers
+	- indirect impact due to future growth
+- Main findings:
+	- Larger governments are associated with lower long-term growth and slows down on productivity catchup.
+	- The negative effects of large governments can be offset if the countries have well-functioning governments and spending decentralization.
+	- Effective governments promotes equity with no adverse effects on growth.
+Governments tend to redistribute more.
+	- Improving government effectiveness and reduce governments can increase growth and reduce inequality.
+However, smaller governments redistribute less.
+- Spending structure
+	- Invest in education and skills yields the largest gains.
+	- Increase investment and reduce other forms of spending increases convergence of income and "rising tide lifts all boats".
+	- Growth gains from investment gains decrease at high public capital stock due to diminishing returns.
+	- Reducing pension spending yields sizable growth gains, but entails trade-offs between different segments of society.
+	- Cutting public subsidies boosts growth.
+However, this delivers large disposable incomes for the rich and no gains for the poor.
+	- Spending on family benefits and child care reduces disposable income inequality.
+### Conclusion
+- The paper emphasize shift to spend on investment and associated with higher growth and benefit for all.
+Reform of public spending effect is broad and large.
+- Government effectiveness is crucial for inclusive  growth.
+The long-term impact of spending reform depends on the design and implementation.
+- Public spending reforms that yield disproportionate benefits to the rich can be complemented by other re-distributive policies.
+## The Re-distributive Impact of Government Spending on Education and Health: Evidence from Thirteen Developing Countries in the Commitment to Equity Project
+### Abstract
+- Analyzes fiscal policy and its link with inequality.
+Fiscal  policy affect household consumption directly through taxes and transfers, and indirectly through incentives and public goods provision.
+- Growth and equity are not at odds.
+With appropriate policies, countries can achieve more economic growth while maintaining equity.
+### Introduction
+- Measurement of the value of government  services is the cost of provision.
+This is not a perfect measurement.
+- Government spending progressivity and pro-poor is determined by the concentration coefficient.
+Spending is _regressive_ when the coefficient is higher than market-income Gini.
+Spending is _progressive_ when the coefficient is lower than market-income Gini.
+Spending is pro-poor  when the coefficient is both lower than that market-income Gini and also has a negative value (the per-capita spending is higher the poorer the individual).
+-